-Did I tell you I live in Pittsburgh where the Steelers are playing the AFC Championship game against the New York Jets this Sunday?
+Did I tell you I live in Pittsburgh where the Steelers are playing the AFC Championship game this Sunday?

 For many weeks I've been using Frank B. Gill's Ornithology to inspire Friday's anatomy lesson.
 Rather than read the whole book I open the index at random and with my eyes closed I point to a word.
 Then I look up that word and find something interesting to write about.
 Today's word was "Yellow-throated Brush Finch, page 328."

 Page 328 discusses the advantages of multispecies flocking.
 Many species form mixed flocks because they get more to eat when there are many eyes watching for danger.
 In Pennsylvania we often see mixed flocks in winter led by titmice and chickadees.
-The leader species are dominant, the other species are subordinate.
+The leader species are dominant, the others follow.